hotngui/LViOS-Developers/README.md

 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2022-04-17 (Reducing User Friction: Location Button)
+The start of a discussion regarding what user friction is, why its bad, and how to avoid it.
+This installment concentrates on the new LocationButton component supplied in UIKit and SwiftUI.

 ##### 2022-04-12 (So You Wrote Some Code, But Now What?)